Falcosc/enable-loudness-equalisation/README.md

 | --------------- | -------------- |
 | ![Enhancements Missing](EnhancementsMissing.png)  | ![Enhancements Added](EnhancementsAdded.png)  |

+If you are looking for bass boost, you can use the more complex version of this script https://github.com/Falcosc/enable-bass-boost

 # How to Download and Run
 run in powershell
 ```